• Home /

 between the Sgrois and the Boas.
 "I long to see you so that I may impart

-to you some spiritual gift to make you strong– that is, that you and I may
+to you some spiritual gift to make you strong-- that is, that you and I may

-be mutually encouraged by each other’s faith.
+be mutually encouraged by each other's faith."(Romans 1:11-12) Jesus

 is truly the glue that holds relationships together over the long haul as iron